riosrose/ucb_project3_group5/README.md

 Data Visualization

 Use Altair to create maps that will show the following:
-- EV charging stations across US and per state: chloropeth maps overlayed by scattered plot and bubble charts using Altair
+- EV charging stations across US and per state: chloropeth maps overlayed by scattered plot and bubble charts
 - EV charging stations speed per state (L2 and DC Fast charging stations):
-- EV charging station per state vs the # of EVs:
+- EV charging station per state & the # of EVs: created the line charts.
+The nature of the chart allows users to explore specific details about each state and how its EV market has evolved year by year.
+Visualize the trend of electric vehicle (EV) registrations & # of Stations built across different U.S. states over the years 2016 to 2022